JuliaGNI/GeometricMachineLearning.jl/docs/src/manifolds/inverse_function_theorem.md

 ## The Inverse Function Theorem

 The *inverse function theorem* gives a sufficient condition on a vector-valued function to be invertible in a neighborhood of a specific point.
-This theorem serves as a basis for the [submersion theorem](@ref "The Submersion Theorem") and is critical in developing a theory of [manifolds](@ref "(Matrix) Manifolds").
+This theorem serves as a basis for the *implicit function theorem* and further for the [preimage theorem](@ref "The Preimage Theorem") and is critical in developing a theory of [manifolds](@ref "(Matrix) Manifolds").
 Here we first state the theorem and then give a proof.

 ```@eval
 Main.theorem(raw"Consider a vector-valued differentiable function ``F:\mathbb{R}^N\to\mathbb{R}^N`` and assume its Jacobian is non-degenerate at a point ``x\in\mathbb{R}^N``.
 Then there exists a neighborhood ``U`` that contains ``F(x)`` and on which ``F`` is invertible, i.e. ``\exists{}H:U\to\mathbb{R}^N`` s.t. ``\forall{}y\in{}U,\,F\circ{}H(y) = y`` and ``H`` is differentiable."; name = "Inverse function theorem")